Snehahv/OS-EX.11-IMPLEMENTATION-OF-DISK-SCHEDULING-ALGORITHMS/README.md

 ```
 ## OUTPUT:
 ![278818568-37ad4a9e-53b1-41f0-9d77-a8b7f39fea2a](https://github.com/Snehahv/OS-EX.11-IMPLEMENTATION-OF-DISK-SCHEDULING-ALGORITHMS/assets/119104131/ddbba56c-7a73-4ffa-ae1e-66baff130b46)
 ## RESULT:
 Thus, the implementation of the C program for SCAN disc scheduling has been successfully executed.

 # DISK SCHEDULING C-SCAN
 ## AIM:
 To write a program for the c-scan method of disc scheduling.
 ## ALGORITHM:
-    Initialize variables and arrays for requests, total head movement, initial head position, disk size, and the head movement direction.
+   1. Initialize variables and arrays for requests, total head movement, initial head position, disk size, and the head movement direction.
-    Input the number of requests, the request sequence, initial head position, total disk size, and the head movement direction from the user.
+   2. Input the number of requests, the request sequence, initial head position, total disk size, and the head movement direction from the user.
-    Sort the request array in ascending order to facilitate the SCAN algorithm.
+   3. Sort the request array in ascending order to facilitate the SCAN algorithm.
-    Find the index where the initial head position lies in the sorted request array and calculate head movements in the chosen direction (high or low) while iterating through the requests.
+    4.Find the index where the initial head position lies in the sorted request array and calculate head movements in the chosen direction (high or low) while iterating through the requests.
-    Calculate the total head movement by summing the absolute differences in head positions and print the result as the total head movement for the SCAN disk scheduling algorithm.
+   5. Calculate the total head movement by summing the absolute differences in head positions and print the result as the total head movement for the SCAN disk scheduling algorithm.

 ## PROGRAM:
 ```